tanc7/LinuxShellcodeOrELFRunner/README.md

 Compile loader → produces memfd_loader
 Run loader → executes ELF in memory xxd -p + grep -abo '7f454c46' → verify both main and embedded ELF headers

+# ⚠️ Legal Disclaimer

+**LinuxShellcodeOrELFRunner** is provided **for educational, research, and defensive cybersecurity purposes only**.
+By accessing or using this repository, you acknowledge and agree to the following:

+1. **Intent of Use**
+This project is designed to demonstrate techniques related to executing shellcode or ELF binaries on Linux environments.
+It is intended for **security research, penetration testing in controlled environments, and learning about Linux internals and exploit development**.

+2. **No Malicious Use**
+You may **not** use any code, scripts, or techniques in this repository to target systems, networks, or users without explicit authorization.
+Unauthorized use may violate local, national, or international laws.

+3. **Assumption of Risk**
+All operations performed using this repository are the **sole responsibility of the user**.
+The author **assumes no liability** for any damage, data loss, or legal consequences arising from its use.

+4. **Educational Context**
+Techniques shown may be inspired by historical exploits or research tools.
+They are included purely for learning purposes and should **never be deployed against systems you do not own or have explicit permission to test**.

+5. **Compliance**
+By using this repository, you confirm that you will comply with all applicable laws and regulations and use this project ethically and responsibly.

+---

+> ⚠️ **Reminder:** Misuse of offensive security tools can carry severe legal consequences.
+Use responsibly.